After a critical incident, you may experience one or more of the following reactions:

 - Frustration

-- Strong need for recognition of what they experienced
+- A strong need for others to understand what you experienced

 - Anxiety